 1. Retool and retrain customer support

-Much of the change acceleration in 2020 has been driven by businesses adjusting and adapting to a remote-first workforce.
-For insurers, this means rapidly retooling and retraining their customer support agents, solving for challenges like call routing in a remote work environment, and driving the adoption of digital billing services.
+For insurers, this means rapidly retooling and retraining their customer support agents, solving for challenges like call routing and driving the adoption of digital billing services.
 Although cloud infrastructure and SaaS providers have made standing up new software faster than ever, helping employees adjust to new tools requires a thoughtful approach to training and support.
 Embedded FAQs, reminders, and in-app alerts can be powerful channels for busy employees, delivering the content they need in context and on-demand.

 Many firms have also launched consumer mobile apps and self-service web portals to deflect high volume, low complexity requests.
 Employees benefit from having more time to help customers, and customers can resolve simple requests faster–but only if they’re able to learn and use the new channels.